 Keeping busy involves one’s ability to separate the important from the trivial.
 It is dependent upon prioritizing what actions are meaningful and pursuing them while refraining from getting caught up with those that waste precious time.
 A person who keeps themselves busy embraces change and hard work and acts accordingly to achieve their goals in life.

 However, for those who are anxious or depressed, their life likely reflects a diminished capacity to go on with ‘life as usual’ or to do things that they would otherwise enjoy were they not experiencing such mood disorders.
 They have likely lost sight of all values for their life, of pursuing health, security, personal growth or development, of taking time to build positive relationships or make time for social activities.

-Truly, it can become a vicious cycle, as inactivity can be a source of depression, of boredom and unhappiness, and it is these individuals that most benefit from creating more structure and activity in their daily lives.
+Truly, it can become a vicious cycle, as inactivity can be a source of depression, of boredom and unhappiness.
+It is these individuals who suffer from conditions such as depression and anxiety that keeping busy helps the most.
+It creates more structure and activity in their daily lives.
 To be clear, however, the advice is not simply to fill your days with more Netflix, or more “chill”.
 It is getting your butt out of bed, out of the house, even if it is just a walk to the end of the block to start.

 Behavioral Activation Strategies

 Behavioral Activation is a specific Cognitive Behavioral Therapy technique that focuses on the ability of our actions to influence how we feel and is the process for assisting individuals in creating routines to fill their life with positive practices.